mithunmohan912/Omni-Platform/client-infrastructure/src/app-clientmanagement/docs/api-specs/README.md

 To use the swagger editor on AWS [click here](http://ec2-54-77-27-13.eu-west-1.compute.amazonaws.com/#/)

-**Save YAML** - will save the yaml spec on S3 bucket.Spec will be saved in JSON format. the format of file name will be - *SWG-<title of you swagger spec>.json*.
+**Save YAML** - will save the yaml spec on S3 bucket.Spec will be saved in JSON format.
+Format of the file name will be - *SWG-<title of you swagger spec>.json*.

 **Open Spec** - will provide option to retrieve the yaml spec from S3 bucket.
 The file will load in yaml format.